g-andrade/fake_lager/README.md

 straightforward move away from `lager` is impractical or unattainable in the near future.

-Basic lager functionality is covered:
+The following lager functionality is covered:

 - distinct log levels
 - lazy evaluation of logging calls
 - process and message metadata
+- pretty printing of records (although done differently)

 Extra sinks: